CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadkey, s2, geohash) with data from the Data Observatory.
+This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadbin, s2, geohash) with data from the Data Observatory.
 The user must be subscribed to all the Data Observatory datasets involved in the enrichment.

 As a result of this process, each input grid cell will be enriched with the data of the Data Observatory datasets that spatially intersect it.
 The variable values corresponding to all intersecting Data Observatory features for a given input cell will be returned in an ARRAY column.
 When variables come from multiple Data Observatory geographies, one ARRAY column will be included for each source cell.
 Data Observatory geography slugs are used for the names of these columns.
 Each array contains STRUCTs with one field for each variable (named after the variable slug) and additional measure fields `intersection`, `total`, `dimension`.
 See the output information for more details.